 Job workers request jobs of a certain type on a regular interval (i.e. polling).
 This interval and the number of jobs requested are configurable in the Zeebe client.

-If one or more jobs of the requested type are available, Zeebe (the workflow engine inside Camunda Cloud) will stream activated jobs to the worker.
+If one or more jobs of the requested type are available, Zeebe (the workflow engine inside Camunda 8) streams activated jobs to the worker.
 Upon receiving jobs, a worker performs them and sends back a

 fail command for each job, depending on if the job could be completed successfully.